APPLICATION AVAILABLE OCTOBER 1; DEADLINE FEBRUARY 1

 - LOGIN into the TFEC online application system and begin or update your online profile here:

-- Click here to BEGIN your online profile for the 2021 The Kids Trust Fund Grant Application – Applicants who have never used TFEC’s online application system must create an account login when using the online application system for the first time.
+- Click here to BEGIN your online profile for The Kids Trust Fund Grant Application – Applicants who have never used TFEC’s online application system must create an account login when using the online application system for the first time.

 - Click here to UPDATE your online profile and return to a saved application.